ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Default Value: `mongoce`

 ### mongodb_version
 Defines the specific mongo version to be used.
+Best practice would be to use the version associated with the current Maximo Application Suite catalog.
+However, this value can currently be overridden to 4.4.21, 5.0.21 or 6.0.10.

+!!! important
+    It is advised to never attempt a downgrade a MongoDB instance managed by the MAS Devops Ansible Collection.
+Also best practices should include creating scheduled backups of any MongoDB instance.

 - Optional
 - Environment Variable: `MONGODB_VERSION`